 Unsure of what to do next, I just loaded up on liberal arts classes that I thought might be useful electives at some point.
-One of the classes was Intro to Microeconomics, and I came to really enjoy the class, despite the fact that I’ve never been very comfortable with math.
+One of the classes was Intro to Microeconomics, and I really enjoyed the class, despite the fact that I’ve never been very comfortable with math.
 I changed my major the next semester and graduated a couple of years later with a BA in Economics and a Minor in Business.
 Now I still had to figure out what I wanted to do.

 The first two years after UT I worked for a now defunct accounts payable outsourcing company.
 I helped pay bills all day.
 It was as exciting as it sounds.
 It was BORING…but I was good at it.
 After year one, I was promoted and given a team of four to manage.
 My favorite part of the job was when I had to train my team on some new system or process (which seemed to happen way too often).
 Other than that, I was miserable.

-One Friday night while I was hanging in my apartment (not much of a party animal), I came across a website for an alternative teacher certification program through one of the regional service centers.
+One Friday night while I was hanging in my apartment (yes, really), I came across a website for an alternative teacher certification program through one of the regional service centers.
 They were having an information meeting the next morning.
-The next few months were a blur as I went through the transition of applying for the program, quitting my job, going through the teacher training, meeting my future wife (more on that later), and trying to find a teaching job.
+The next few months were a blur as I went through the transition of applying for the program, quitting my job, going through the teacher training, meeting my future wife, and trying to find a teaching job.
 The most nervous that I was through the whole ordeal was when I went to tell my parents what I was doing.
 Four years earlier they had been cold to the idea of me being a teacher.
-This time they were completely okay with it and even helped me with my finances for the couple of months of frictional unemployment that I went through.
+This time they were completely okay with it and even helped me with my finances for the couple of months when I didn’t have a job.